RafaelMuijsert/webtech-demos/README.md

 Lastly, we should enter the credentials of our newly created user in the credentials file.

-Provided in the project root is an example file: `database-creds.xml.example`.
+Provided in the `configs/`` directory is an example file: `database-creds.xml.example`.
-Copy this file to `database-creds.xml` and edit this file such that our username is present in the `<userName>` tag, and our paassword is present in the `<password>` tag.
+Copy this file to `configs/database-creds.xml`and edit this file such that our username is present in the`<userName>`tag, and our paassword is present in the`<password>` tag.

+We should also provide our OpenWeatherMap API key.
+Copy the `configs/weather-api-config.xml.example` file to `configs/weather-api-config.xml`.
+Now edit the file such that our API key is present in the `<apiKey>` tag.

 # Running development server